jgitlin-p21/chef-server/src/oc_erchef/schema/README.md

-Chef Server PostgreSQL Schema
+CINC Server PostgreSQL Schema
 =============================

-This directory defines the Chef Server schema.
+This directory defines the CINC Server schema.
 It depends upon the schema present in the baseline/ directory being applied first.

 *NOTE*: This _does not_ turn an Open Source database into an